 Succeeded! admin with password: supersecret123

-Which passwords were successfully cracked?
+Which user accounts had weak passwords that were successfully cracked?

 Improving Password Security